-The Human Resources Committee approved grants of both "refresh" stock options and RSUs to our named executive officers in January 2019.
-The Board of Directors and Human Resources Committee reserve the right, however, to grant stock options, RSUs, PSUs or other equity awards at other times during the year.
+The Human Resources Committee approved grants of both "refresh" stock options and RSUs to our named executive officers in January 2020.
+The Board of Directors and Human Resources Committee reserve the right, however, to grant stock options, RSUs, performance stock units ("PSUs") or other equity awards at other times during the year.
 With respect to newly hired employees, our practice is typically to grant equity awards at the first quarterly meeting of the Human Resources Committee following such employee's hire date.